techreturners/004-fundamentals-basket-example/docs/RUNNING-APPLICATION.md

 By now Visual Studio Code should be open and you can see your code.
 If this isn't the case please go back to the [pre-requisites documentation](./PRE-REQUISITES.md) and follow through the steps.

+It should look similar to the screenshot below: